 - San Diego: VA San Diego Healthcare System

 Important information for California Veteran Benefits:

-For Veterans applying for VA benefits for the first time, you must submit a copy of your DD 214 (discharge paperwork).
-This will provide your discharge status, along with your full name, social security number, branch of service, and dates for which you served.
-Honorable and general discharges qualify a Veteran for most VA benefits.
+For Veterans applying for VA benefits for the first time, it’s crucial to submit a copy of your DD 214 (discharge paperwork).
+This document provides vital information about your discharge status, including your full name, social security number, branch of service, and the dates of your service.
+Honorable and general discharges typically qualify a Veteran for most VA benefits.

-Any Veteran discharged from the military under the conditions of “Dishonorable” due to bad conduct discharges issued by general courts-martial may bar VA benefits.
-Veterans in prison and parolees may be eligible for certain VA benefits.
-VA regional offices can clarify the eligibility of prisoners, parolees, and individuals with multiple discharges issued under differing conditions.
+Notably, Veterans who received a “Dishonorable” discharge due to bad conduct discharges issued by general courts-martial may be ineligible for VA benefits.
+However, some Veterans in prison and those on parole may still qualify for specific VA benefits.
+VA regional offices are equipped to clarify the eligibility criteria for prisoners, parolees, and individuals with multiple discharges issued under varying conditions.